 Risks to monitor:

-• Competition from Ethereum L2 ecosystems.
+- Competition from other ecosystems, including Ethereum L2 networks.

-• Stablecoin policy risks and compliance requirements.
+- Stablecoin policy changes and compliance requirements.

 6. VeChain (VET) — RWA and Supply-Chain Tracking for Enterprises